cis3296f22/01-connect4group1/README.md

 • Can choose different colors for chips

-• Can choose easy or difficult mode in singer player
+• Can choose easy or difficult mode in single player

 • Different sounds in the game